List of Adventure Time episodes

 Each Adventure Time episode is about eleven minutes in length; pairs of episodes are often telecast in order to fill a half-hour program time slot.
 For the first five seasons, the show aired on Monday nights.
 (Note: An exception to this is the third season episode "Thank You" which aired on a Wednesday as a holiday special.)
 However, starting with the early sixth-season episode "Breezy", the show began to shift both its timeslot and its day of airing.
 Upon its debut, Adventure Time was a ratings success for Cartoon Network, with its highest-rated episodes scoring over 3 million viewers.
-The show received universal acclaim from critics and has developed a strong following among teenagers and adults, many of whom are attracted due to the series' animation, stories, and characters.
 Adventure Time has won three Annie Awards, eight Primetime Emmy Awards, two British Academy Children's Awards, a Motion Picture Sound Editors Award, a Pixel Award, a Peabody Award, and a Kerrang!
 Award.
 The series has also been nominated for three Critics' Choice Television Awards, two Annecy Festival Awards, a TCA Award, and a Sundance Film Festival Award, among others.
 Domestically, several compilation DVDs containing a random assortment of episodes have been released; additionally, all the seasons have been released in North America on DVD and seasons one to six were released on Blu-ray.
 All seasons were released on Blu-ray in Australia only.
 A North American box set containing the entire series was also released on DVD on April 30, 2019.
 During its run, Adventure Time was a co-production between Frederator Studios and Cartoon Network Studios.